It Takes Two (1995 film): Reception

 The film was released on November 17, 1995, in the United States and grossed $19.5 million, and made $75 million in home-video sales, making it Warner Home Video's fourth biggest seller in the family category.

-It received an 8% approval rating on review aggregator site Rotten Tomatoes, based on 24 reviews, with an average rating of 3.9/10.
+The film received an 8% approval rating on review aggregator site Rotten Tomatoes, based on 24 reviews, with an average rating of 3.9/10.
 The site's consensus reads "Rob Base and DJ EZ Rock told us that It Takes Two to make a thing go right, but this unpleasant Olsen twins comedy proves that the opposite can also be true".
 At Metacritic, which assigns a weighted average score out of 100 with reviews from mainstream critics, the film received an average score of 45 based on 12 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Kevin Thomas from Los Angeles Times called the film a predictable but fun romp.
 Roger Ebert called it harmless and fitfully amusing with a numbingly predictable plot and praiseworthy performances, and rated it two out of four stars.

 The website Parent Previews graded the film an overall B as family-friendly, with "only a couple of bad words and a bit of child intimidation from the bad guys".
 Rod Gustafson from that website called it predictable with a happy ending that children can enjoy.